Porites astreoides: Description

 When it grows in fast-flowing, shallow water, Porites astreoides is encrusting but in calmer water at medium depths it is a massive coral with a smooth, mounded, semi-spherical form and can grow to 60 cm in diameter.
 At greater depths it is usually plate-like and in caves and under overhangs the plates are angled to receive the maximum amount of light.
 It is the only species within the genus Porites not to have a finger-like form.
 The corallites are small and tightly-packed and give the coral a porous appearance.
 The polyps each have six tentacles and are generally retracted during the day.
 This coral is yellow, yellowish-green, pale grey or pale brown, a colour given to it by the dinoflagellate zooxanthellae, microscopic algae that live symbiotically within the coral's tissue.

 Distribution and habitat

+Porites astreoides found in the Philippines.

+Another kind of Mustard hill coral from the Philippines.

 Porites astreoides is found growing in shallow water on reefs in the Caribbean Sea and in the western-central and southwestern Atlantic Ocean in the Caribbean region and tropical North America, Central America, and South America; and the eastern-central Atlantic Ocean in tropical western Africa.
 It is a common species on all parts of a reef and in lagoons.

 It usually grows in water less than 15 m deep but may occasionally be found at depths of up to 50 m.
 It is sometimes free-living, growing on loose bits of coral, pebbles or mollusc shells.
 Large domed colonies sometimes appear to be separated into several lobes.
 This happens when part of the coral has died, and the living tissue in between the dead patches continues to develop, giving a clumped effect.